-Perpetual license holders still receive monthly updates but these only include security updates and bug fixes (not new features).
+Perpetual license holders still receive monthly updates, but these only include security updates and bug fixes (not new features).

-A perpetual license holder running Version 1803 will thus see less features than a subscription license holder running the same Excel version.
+A perpetual license holder running version 1908 will thus see fewer features than a subscription license holder running the same Excel version.
 You will see product information section displayed.
-If you see the number 365 or the words Subscription Product, you will know that you are using the subscription version of Excel 2016 (this is the case for products B and C above).
+If you see the number 365 or the words Subscription Product, you will know that you are using the subscription version (Excel 365) that this book teaches.
+This is the case for products B and C above.
 Otherwise you are using the perpetual license version (this is the case for product A above).
-In this book, the perpetual license version will be referred to as Excel 2016 and the subscription version as Excel 365.
+This is not the correct book for learning the perpetual version (we also publish an Excel 2019 book).